 One of the greatest results of the first California trip was a meeting with a winery whose manager was the former wine buyer at Blackberry Farm who presented the idea of hosting a sponsors’ dinner there.
 Et Voila!
 The first sponsors’ dinner was hosted by the late Sam Beall in 2005.

 Sam and the Blackberry Farm team elevated the auction dinner in 2006 with their expertise, chefs, and staff.
 Through their efforts, a nice catered event was transformed into an amazing food and wine experience with exquisite service.
-Blackberry Farm’s partnership has brought some of the finest featured wineries in California and best chefs in America, and today L’Amour du Vin is undoubtedly the finest food and wine event in the State of Tennessee.
+Blackberry Farm and the Beall Family’s continued partnership have brought some of the finest featured wineries in California and best chefs in America, and today L’Amour du Vin is undoubtedly the finest food and wine event in the State of Tennessee.

 In 2007, Lexus of Knoxville became the Presenting Sponsor and continues to be so today.
 This extraordinary partnership and investment in L’Amour du Vin has elevated it to the first class event it is today.
 Lexus of Knoxville and the White Family have been key to the success of L’Amour du Vin.